 That leaves the two Splatoon ATVs and the Blue Falcon for vehicles without wheels or gliders, and I’m going to give them that.
 The Splatoon ATVs get curling bombs for wheels and a Splat Brella as a glider.
 The Blue Falcon gets a Falcon Wing glider – which is the logo from the Captain’s helmet.
 Wheels don’t really matter with this kart, as they aren’t visible, but just to have a full set of F-Zero gear I’m taking the colour scheme of another veteran F-Zero racer and making the Wild Goose Wheels.

-For the new franchises coming in, it would be easy to say that Kirby uses his warp star as a vehicle, but that becomes a glider, with the dragoon air ride machine being the vehicle with the Wheelie enemy become the wheels.
+For the new franchises coming in, it would be easy to say that Kirby uses his warp star as a vehicle, but that becomes a glider, with the dragoon air ride machine being the vehicle with the Wheelie enemy becoming the wheels.
 For Pikachu, and you might think it a tad unoriginal, a kart based on Ivysaur with the wheels based on Squirtle’s shell and a glider based on Charizard.
 There is some room to change that around, but that set-up is the one I’m using.

 Fox gets an Arwing glider with an ATV based on the Walker configuration and wheels from the Assault Landmaster.
 I’m less familiar with the Metroid and Earthbound series, so I’m not going to try creating a vehicle set for either of those.
 Having a Metroid as a glider would be fun, though.
 As for R.O.B., it’s robots unite, as a vehicle set would consist of Custom Robo and Chibi-Robo gear.